You may wish to see an introductory page to this section first.

 This archaeological area had facilities where those who spent the day in the nearby tribunals and basilicas of the Forum could relax.
 Two bath establishments have been identified; one of them was adjoined by a large palaestra where its customers could exercise.

 Laborde included this building among the Roman monuments of Vaison.
 He wrote that it was referred to as the Temple of Diana without any evidence.
 He thought it had been built at the very end of the Roman rule although he admitted that the pilasters and the reliefs were too well executed for having been made in a period of decadence.
 Eventually Sautel demonstrated that it was entirely built in the XIIth century; it shows how much Romanesque art is indebted to the Roman one, especially in terms of architectural elements.
+You may wish to see Sant-Jean-de-Moustiers at Arles and Notre-Dame-du-Lac at Le Thor which have similar features.

 Former Cathedral: (above and below-left) Roman materials which were employed in its construction; (below-right) fragment of a IVth century AD sarcophagus depicting the Twelve Apostles in the cloister